nathanmarz/specter-wiki/List-of-Navigators.md

 `(collect & paths)`

-`collect` adds the result of running `collect` with the given path on the current value to the collected vals.
+`collect` adds the result of running `select` with the given path on the current value to the collected vals.
 Note that `collect`, like `select`, returns a vector containing its results.
 If `transform` is called, each collected value will be passed as an argument to the transforming function with the resulting value as the last argument.

 See also [VAL](#val), [collect-one](#collect-one), and [putval](#putval)